 Each airport is a different animal.
 Depending on where you are in the world, you could be set up for a fairly comfortable experience, or total run-down hell.
 One resource you can check out is Sleeping in Airports.
 This tell-all guide covers airports worldwide, dishing out detailed facility guides and reviews from airport floor sleepers themselves.

-There are a few key considerations you should keep in mind when looking for a spot to crash.
+There are a few key considerations you should keep in mind when looking for your 5-star airport accommodations:

-- Check the times of flights leaving from nearby gates: You don’t want to get woken up at 4:30 am from the redeye to Orlando Florida.
+- Check the times of flights leaving from nearby gates: You don’t want to get woken up at 4:30 am by the Hawaiian shirt-wearing vacationers on the redeye to Orlando, Florida.
 Check the monitors to see which gates will be free until you have to wake up.

 - Spoon your luggage, preferably facing a wall: This is a way to ensure that no one is going to mess with your bag.
 Give your bag a big bear hug- it’s pretty unlikely that someone will try to pry it out of your arms.